 - Then hold 10″ from closed end to mark loop.

-Continue knotting the loose ends toward you using the cobra knot (described in the zipper pull tutorial) until you run out of paracord.
-If you started with longer cord, leave a 6″ loop for the water bottle attachment.
-Trim loose end of 1 paracord strand very close to the knots, and heat end in flame until it just begins to melt.
+- Trim loose end of 1 paracord strand very close to the knots, and heat end in flame until it just begins to melt.
 While the end is still hot, press it against lighter handle to melt flat into knots.
 Repeat for other loose strand.

 Safety Note: Do not use fingers to press melted Paracord ends.
 Melted plastic is hot, and will burn fingers.
 Seriously, use the lighter base.
 Fingers are important, and so are fingerprints.